lesliecarrier/lesliecarrier/content/blog/peeps_cocktail.md

 All right, now that you’ve checked it out, here’s my experience with this fun creation:

+Hm, why was the vodka cherry-flavored instead of marshmallow-flavored?
+I understand if that’s a tough flavor to find, but I couldn’t find cherry vodka either.
+To be fair, I was only looking in a local grocery store and was too lazy to drive to Bevmo in a town over.
+To solve this problem, I substituted raspberry  vodka in place of cherry.
+Don’t ask me why they have an obscure flavor like raspberry available and not basic cherry.

+Three ounces of half and half: the local grocery store strikes again by only having the non fat half and half in stock.
+Thanks…

+Grenadine: how about no-a-dine.
+I get that this was to create that signature Peeps pink color, but at least the recipe only calls for a dash of it.
+Grenadine just makes me think of overly sweet drinks that go down too easily only to lead to not so sweet choices.

+Triple Sec: a common staple of many vodka-based drinks, you can’t go too wrong here.
+Even the cocktail maestro of Vanderpump Rules, Tom Sandoval agrees.
+When in doubt, Triple Sec it out.

+You probably figured out by now that the Peep is a garnish and not an ingredient.
+I’m okay with that.
+Plus you will need the Peep garnish to get you through this cocktail and help remind you that you’re drinking Peeps juice.

 <img src="https://static.ostrichzero.com/images/blog/peeps_cocktail/PeepsCocktail1.jpg" class="img-responsive img-centered" alt="Peeps Cocktail">
 ##### *While aesthetically pleasing, this will not distract me from experiencing how “meh” it tastes.*

-What’s the verdict of this cocktail?
+So what’s the verdict of this cocktail?
 Well…long story short, my friend and I didn’t finish it.
 We dumped it immediately and the rosé faithfully waited for us in the fridge as if to say: “I told you so.”

 The cocktail turned out to be a weak watery milkshake martini.
 We actually enjoyed eating the Peep garnish more than drinking the Peeps juice.
 That said, I do acknowledge that I did not make the cocktail true to the recipe, so this is more of a critique of my sad cocktail-making skills rather than the original recipe.